 Eventually the Trident closed and Lozoff moved to Hawaii where he opened the Blue Max nightclub (patterned on the Trident).
 After which he turned to computers and technology

 “The new drinks I see these days I can’t relate to,” he says wistfully.

 “But I have a million stories about the Trident, it was a fun time and I have no regrets.”

-- Italian philosopher Giambattista Vico wrote, “The criterion and rule of the true is to have made it.”
-A direct departure from Descartes belief that truth is verified through observation.
+The Italian philosopher Giambattista Vico once wrote, “The criterion and rule of the true is to have made it,” which is a direct departure from Descartes belief that truth is verified through observation.